 Adjustable Point System:

-Add 1 point if you like darker movies.
+-Add 1 point if you like crime dramas.

-All photos used under US “Fair Use” laws.
-Farax is property of Ahmed Abdullahi and Rod Betong Productions.
-The screenshot is from YouTube and is property of Rod Betong Productions.
+All photos are property of their respective owners and used under US “Fair Use” laws.
+Clockers is property of Universal.
+The DVD cover is from Amazon and is property of Universal.